-C. Be wiling to do whatever it takes for as long as it takes to get there.
-He calls this “pathways”.
+C. Be willing to do whatever it takes for as long as it takes to get there.
+He calls these “pathways.”

 If we examine those components, we will see belief show up in two of them.
-The bottom line is, as I see it, is that if we don’t have belief then we will not have the “Agency” to take action.
-The problem is that we often don’t have any idea what we are capable of until we are actually willing to try.
+The bottom line is, as I see it, if we don’t have belief, then we will not have the “Agency” to take action.
+The problem is that we often don’t have any idea what we are capable of until we are willing to try.